jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 introduced into the SARS-CoV-2 background – the only quite minor affinity defects that are evident seem to be horizontal swap mutations K417V, L455V, II472P, A475P, G476D, G482P, F486L, and S494D, along with
-slight expression defects caused by S438T, N439R.
+slight expression defects caused by S438T and N439R.
 These negative-effect SARS-CoV-1 mutations are highlighted in `dms-view` [here](https://dms-view.github.io/?pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2F6m0j.pdb&markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2FBloomLab_rbd.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2Fresults%2FBloomLab2020_rbd.csv&condition=natural+frequencies&site_metric=site_entropy&mutation_metric=mut_frequency&selected_sites=417%2C455%2C472%2C475%2C476%2C482%2C486%2C494), where we can see that they cluster in two parts of the RBM – the lateral loop containing the RBM disulfide, and the medial portion of the RBM